 Microsoft CEO Satya Nadella, in his Ignite keynote, said Azure Arc “marks the beginning of this new era of hybrid computing, where there is a control plane built for multi-cloud, multi-edge.”

-The announcement follows the rollout of new hybrid technologies by Microsoft’s main cloud competitors, including Amazon Web Services’ Outpost technology and Google Cloud’s Anthos.
+The announcement follows the rollout of new hybrid technologies by Microsoft’s main cloud competitors, including Amazon Web Services’ Outposts technology and Google Cloud’s Anthos.
 Hybrid computing has long been a focus for Microsoft because of its roots in traditional computer server operating systems and apps.

 Microsoft is also extending the reach of its existing Azure Stack offering, which enables the use of cloud technologies apart from the public cloud.
 The company is announcing a new appliance called Azure Stack Edge, along with new rugged Azure Stack hardware “designed to provide cloud capabilities in the harshest environment conditions supporting scenarios such as tactical edge, humanitarian and emergency response efforts,” according to a blog post about the new Azure hybrid technologies.